-Shri Sanjay Jhunjhunwala and Sri Subhash Chandra Aggarwala, who were appointed as a Joint Managing director and Executive director of the Company respectively for the period of five years at 46th Annual General Meeting held on 20th August, 2019, retires by rotation under Section 152 and other applicable provisions, if any, of the Act and the Rules made thereunder read with the Articles of Association of the Company, at the conclusion of 49th Annual General Meeting of the members of the Company, and being eligible, has offered himself for re-appointment.
+Shri L.K Jhunjhunwala and Shri Aditya Jhunjhunwala, who was appointed as a Chairman and Managing Director of the Company respectively for the period of five years at 46th Annual General Meeting held on 20th August, 2019, retires by rotation under Section 152 and other applicable provisions, if any, of the Act and the Rules made thereunder read with the Articles of Association of the Company, at the conclusion of 50th Annual General Meeting of the members of the Company, and being eligible, has offered himself for re-appointment.
 The Board has recommended for their re-appointment as a Directors on the Board of the Company, whose period of office shall be liable to retire by rotation.